Atherys/AtherysDocs/docs/scripting/quests/README.md

 # Quests

 The Quests module allows you to create quests with scripts.
+It is recommended to use Groovy for quests.